IgrikXD/Easy-SDR/Useful info/How to make a PCB (Toner transfer method).md

 After that you need to gently trim the excess photo paper on the outer contour of the printed template.
 ![Template trimming](../Resources/PCB%20Toner%20transfer/PCB-8-Template-trimming.png)

+## Copper clad board preparation
 Now you have ready templates for toner transfer, prepare the copper clad board for the transfer of the toner.
 Cut the copper clad board according to the size of the printed template. **Do not leave unnecessary space**, since in the absence of a drilling machine small pieces of the PCB in future are difficult to remove with the help of a hand tool.
 ![Copper clad board trimming](../Resources/PCB%20Toner%20transfer/PCB-9-Copper-clad-boadr-trimming.png)

-The resulting workpiece should be gently sanded with fine sandpaper to remove any oxides formed. **Do not apply great effort and do not use coarse-grained sandpaper to avoid spoiling the workpiece**.
+The resulting workpiece should be gently sanded with fine sandpaper to remove any oxides formed (not necessary if the billet does not contain oxides). **Do not apply great effort and do not use coarse-grained sandpaper to avoid spoiling the workpiece**.
 ![Copper clad board sanding](../Resources/PCB%20Toner%20transfer/PCB-10-Copper-clad-boadr-sanding.png)

 Treat the surface of the workpiece with a acetone or solvent.
 An alternative solution may be to wash the workpiece using a liquid dishwashing detergent.
 After this stage, do not touch the working copper surface with your hands.
 ![Finish preparing](../Resources/PCB%20Toner%20transfer/PCB-11-Finish-preparing.png)

+## Toner transfer
 Now you are ready to transfer the toner to the workpiece.
 Turn on the clothes iron, set the maximum temperature and wait for it to warm up.
 At this time, place the printed template on top of the cutted out workpiece.
 ![Template placing](../Resources/PCB%20Toner%20transfer/PCB-12-Template-placing.png)